 The Bible itself tells us, as Professor Ehrman loves to point out, that Peter and John were uneducated men.
 But that wouldn’t stop them from writing scripture.
 Peter used Mark as his scribe to write his gospel.
-And Peter himself tells us that he had an amanuensis, or scribe, to write his first letter: “By Silvanus, a faithful brother unto you, as I suppose, I have written briefly, exhorting, and testifying that this is the true grace of God wherein ye are to stand” (1 Pet 5:12).
+And Peter himself tells us that he had an amanuensis, or scribe, to write his first letter: “By Silvanus, a faithful brother as I regard him, I have written briefly to you, exhorting and declaring that this is the true grace of God; stand fast in it” (1 Pet 5:12).
 Peter acknowledges and identifies the one who wrote for him.
 He doubtless had a scribe, perhaps Sylvanus again, to write his second epistle as well, even though he doesn’t mention it.

-Even the apostle Paul, who was highly educated and himself able to write, indicates he used a scribe when writing his letters, as we see at end of some of them e.g. “I Tertius, who wrote this epistle salute you in the Lord” (Rom 16:22).
-And in another of his letters, although apparently written by a scribe, Paul liked to add his personal greeting as well: “The salutation by the hand of me Paul” (Col 4:18).
+Even the apostle Paul, who was highly educated and himself able to write, indicates he used a scribe when writing his letters, as we see at end of some of them e.g. “I Tertius, the writer of this letter, greet you in the Lord” (Rom 16:22).
+And in another of his letters, although apparently written by a scribe, Paul liked to add his personal greeting as well: “I, Paul, write this greeting with my own hand” (Col 4:18).
 This personal greeting, however, is not an isolated event; rather, it his normal practice.
-To the Thessalonian church, he writes, “The salutation of Paul with mine own hand, which is the token in every epistle: so I write” (2 Thess 3:17).
-Peter the apostle writes of him: “….even as our beloved brother Paul also according to the wisdom given unto him hath written unto you….”
-(2 Pet 3:15).
+To the Thessalonian church, he writes, “I, Paul, write this greeting with my own hand.
+This is the mark in every letter of mine; it is the way I write” (2 Thess 3:17).
+Peter the apostle writes of him: “So also our beloved brother Paul wrote to you according to the wisdom given him, speaking of this as he does in all his letters” (2 Pet 3:15).

 And the beloved disciple John was told exactly what to write to the seven churches in the book of Revelation.
-Jesus repeatedly tells John what he wanted: “Unto the angel of the church at….” and the names of seven churches in seven cities are specified, each of which is inserted in this introduction; Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea (Rev ch 2 and 3).
+Jesus repeatedly tells John what he wanted: “To the angel of the Church in….” and the names of seven churches in seven cities are specified, each of which is inserted in this introduction; Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea (Rev ch 2 and 3).
 So, what is to stop John from also using a scribe to write gospel, letters, and Revelation?
 Illiteracy is no obstacle to God.